Guidance to help with running your charity during the coronavirus (COVID-19) outbreak.

 We want to assure charities that our approach to regulation during this uncertain period will be as flexible and pragmatic as possible in the public interest, whilst helping trustees to be aware of and think about the wider or longer impact of their decisions on their charity.

-During the current crisis we will be prioritising registrations, permissions, reporting and other interactions related to COVID-19.
+During the current crisis we will be prioritising registrations, permissions, reporting and other interactions related to coronavirus.

-We will update this page with responses to further questions on an ongoing basis.
+We will update this page with responses to further questions.

 Naturally, lots of charities are considering whether they can help the effort to tackle COVID-19 and its severe impact on people right across the country.
 You should first consider the terms of your charity’s existing charitable objects.
 These are set out in your governing document.